jpgoldberg/python-hostname/README.md

 # Validating hostnames

-The Hostname package provides an `is_hostnbame(str: candidate)` function, which performs syntactic validation of candidate hostname
+The Hostname package provides an `is_hostnbame(candidate: str)` boolean function, which performs syntactic validation of candidate hostname.
+Additionally, it provides as `validate(candidate: str)` function which raises informative exceptions if the candidate is not a valid hostname.

 Much to my surprise, or perhaps simply failure to search properly, there is no RFC compliant python tool that syntactically validates hostnames.